-Travis Maril is Studio Artist Teacher of Viola at San Diego State University, where he coordinates the String Division and serves as Co-Director of the SDSU String Academy for Pre-College Students.
+Travis Maril is Lecturer of Viola at San Diego State University, where he coordinates the String Division and serves as Co-Director of the SDSU String Academy for Pre-College Students.
 In the summers he teaches at the San Diego Summer Music Institute and has also taught at the Interharmony Music Festival (Italy).

 Mr. Maril's students have held principal positions in the San Diego Youth Symphony and have attended Itzhak Perlman's Music Program, Music Academy of the West and the Bowdoin International Music Festival.
 They have gone on to study or gained admission to prestigious institutions including The Juilliard School, Northwestern University, the New England Conservatory, Indiana University and the Cincinnati Conservatory.
 He is a frequent clinician for the music teachers in San Diego unified schools, and has served as an adjudicator for the VOCE and ASTA competitions of San Diego.